top of page

 • Sometimes you may not feel any pain from Dry Needling at all.

-There are some similarities between dry needling and acupuncture.
+Dry needling and acupuncture share some similarities.
 The needles used are identical.
-The primary difference is that dry needling is anatomically-based (not meridian or energy-systems based as in Chinese medicine and acupuncture).
+The primary difference is that dry needling is anatomically based (not meridian or energy-systems-based, as in Chinese medicine and acupuncture).

 Dry needling is safe when performed by highly trained therapists.
-Myotherapy is the only qualification in Australia that has dry needling as a core component.
-Other professions such as Physiotherapists and Osteopaths can elect to undertake additional training, but it is not an integral component of these qualifications.
-At Maitland Myotherapy & Sports Massage we use only premium grade single-use sterile needles.
+Myotherapy is Australia's only qualification with dry needling as a core component.
+Other professionals, such as Physiotherapists and Osteopaths, can elect to undertake additional training, but it is not an integral component of these qualifications.
+At Maitland Myotherapy & Sports Massage, we use only premium-grade single-use sterile needles.
 We also take all general standard precautions to ensure the treatment is hygienically safe.

-I have had the luxury of having received extensive training in dry needling from several Australia's leading educators such as:
+I have had the luxury of having received extensive training in dry needling from several of Australia's leading educators, such as:

 At Maitland Myotherapy & Sports Massage, we are firm believers that everybody is different, and every body requires an individual treatment plan.
-For this reason, we do not rely solely on the use of dry needling to treat soft tissue dysfunction.
-We simply have, in dry needling, a valuable treatment option available to us when required.
+For this reason, we do not rely solely on dry needling to treat soft tissue dysfunction.
+In dry needling, we have a valuable treatment option available when required.

 • Drowsiness: it is advised not to drive for long distances or operate heavy machinery should you feel drowsy following treatment

 • Fatigue.
-Your body is trying to process the effects of the treatment.
-Drink plenty of water afterwards and avoid participating in any activities that are outside your routine.
+Your body is trying to process the treatment's effects.
+Drink plenty of water afterwards and avoid participating in activities outside your routine.

 • Fainting, nausea or lightheadedness - fainting is rare (I have never experienced anyone had this happen)